Adroiti/docs-for-code-review-tools/RuboCop/Style-ClassVars.md

 ## Description

-This cop checks for uses of class variables (`@@`).
+This rule checks for uses of class variables (`@@`).
 Class instance variables should usually be preferred over class variables.

 ## Further Reading